JRedrupp/yew-example/README.md

 - [CD.yml](.github/workflows/CD.yml): Builds the example and deploys it to GitHub Pages.

 Referenced (plippe)[https://plippe.github.io/blog/2021/07/12/rust-wasm-github.html] as a guide for setting up CI/CD.

+Note: In order to deploy to GitHub Pages, you must create a GitHub token and add it to the repository secrets.
+The Build command must have the `--public-url /${{ github.event.repository.name }}` flag set so the assets are loaded.